-To receive a certificate, students must submit a certificate audit request to the Graduation Services Office.
+The certificate will be awarded upon degree completion unless the student opts out in writing to the Graduation Office before graduation.
 Students must earn a "C" or better in these courses to be eligible for graduation.

 Courses within the certificate may be applied to an AS Degree where students may be eligible to receive a certificate and an AS Degree.
 This certificate is designed to: